-The huge volume of mainland Chinese multimillionaires who are coming to Metro Vancouver to buy property is out of proportion to the city's relatively small size, Ley says.
+The huge volume of Mainland Chinese multimillionaires who are coming to Metro Vancouver to buy property is out of proportion to the city's relatively small size, Ley says.

-"Vancouver, the closest major city to East Asia and with a high quality of life, is the most popular destination, especially for the wealthiest investor newcomers," the vast majority of whom concentrate on real estate, he says.
+"Vancouver, the closest major city to East Asia and with a high quality of life, is the most popular destination, especially for the wealthiest investor newcomers," the vast majority of whom concentrate on real estate.

-The Hurun Report said in 2014 that mainland China has more than one million households worth more than \$2 million - and six out of 10 of the residents of those households want to leave the Communistled country
+The respected Hurun Report said in 2014 that Mainland China has more than one million households worth more than \$2 million Cdn - and six out of 10 of the residents of those households want to leave the Communist-led country

-The Hurun Report, Ley says, found the top three city destinations for well-off mainland Chinese who are eager to emigrate are Vancouver, Los Angeles and San Francisco.
+The Hurun Report, Ley said, found the top three city destinations for well-off Mainland Chinese who are eager to emigrate are Vancouver, Los Angeles and San Francisco.

-As Ley adds: "Vancouver was more popular as a destination than New York and Sydney, (Australia), combined."
+As Ley adds: "Vancouver was more popular as a destination than New York and Sydney (Australia) combined."